- Professor of Medicine and Dean

 Failure to maintain academic standing in either the Ph.D. or M.D. components will lead to termination of the M.D.-Ph.D. program which will be annotated on the student's transcript.
 On failure of the M.D. component, the Dean of Graduate Studies may approve transfer to a Ph.D. program on the recommendation of the Assistant Dean (Research and Graduate Studies), Faculty of Medicine.
 On failure of the Ph.D. component, the Dean of Medicine may approve transfer to a M.D. program on the recommendation of the Assistant Dean of Undergraduate Medical Education.

-For a list of courses offered by the Faculty of Medicine refer to the list of "Courses" offered for the Master of Science in Medicine.
+For a list of courses offered by the Faculty of Medicine refer to Courses offered for the Master of Science in Medicine.